 Oh dear, what a day!

-And then it was a small sheet of paper that comforted me and made me forget the mean driver and the hodgepodge and the nice, but snubbed driver.
-Tt was a little welcome note that I’ve found at 3 a. m. at the door of my room at this lovely hostel.
+And then it was a small sheet of paper that comforted me and made me forget the mean driver and the hodgepodge and the nice but snubbed driver.
+It was a little welcome note that I found at 3 a. m. at the door of my room at this lovely hostel.

 And you bet, I had a good sleep!

-Once you make it to Singapore, you might appreciate a couple of recommendations from my itinerary for “24 hours in Singapore”
+Once you make it to Singapore, you might appreciate a couple of recommendations from my itinerary for Singapore.

 If you choose to pin this post, please use this picture: